Commercial Wrap Up

 Think Like a Teacher

-Today we begin our first Think Like a Teacher activity (forever referred to as: TLAT #1).
+Today we begin our Think Like a Teacher activity.
 For this project you’ll need the Georgia Performance Standards, knowledge of communication and collaboration tools, information from Chapter 3, and your brain.
 Your final product will be a write-up (2-3 pages) of a learning activity that you design for your grade/subject.
 This learning activity MUST incorporate a communication and/or collaboration tool.
+You can also look back on a past blog posting for this class to access other standards.

 You will develop a K12 learning activity, using technology to improve the opportunities for communication and/or collaboration among K-12 learners.
-Topics covered may include: any standard listed in the Georgia Performance Standards document.
+Topics covered may include: any standard listed in the Georgia Performance Standards document or national standards associated with your specific area.

 There is sometimes a lack of meaningful opportunities for K12 students to communicate and collaborate in and outside of traditional learning environments.
 Communication and collaboration skills, especially related to the use of technology, are essential to succeed in the 21st century.
 We should prepare students by embedding these skills in their content learning.
 Communication and collaboration activities also enhance content learning by creating an authentic social environment.